-Successful Story funded sports programme rolled out to nine Carlisle schools
+The Story Homes funded sports programme for schools launched for the second year and this time rolled out to nine schools.

 Story Homes and Carlisle and District Sport and Physical Activity Alliance Foundation (SPAAF) are working together to run the school sports programme for a second year.
 Last year, five local schools took part and thanks to the success and positive feedback from pupils and schools, the programme has been relaunched to nine local schools, making a bigger impact on more pupils than before.

 The nine schools taking part in 2013 are: Brook Street, Newtown School, Norman Street School, Newlaithes School, St. Cuthbert’s, Kirkbampton, Petteril Bank School, Upperby School, Caldew Lea School.